odrevet/kingdomino_score/privacy_policy.md

-We don't store your data
+We don't collect or store your data